 If you later need to switch between PPA versions or remove the PPA entirely, refer to our guide on removing a PPA from Ubuntu for proper cleanup procedures.

-Remember to reboot after initial installation to enable full desktop integration, as described in Method 1.
+Remember to reboot after initial installation to enable full desktop integration, as described in the reboot section above.

 Managing Applications with Flatpak Commands